VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Caching/03-setting-up-Redis.md

-# Setting up Redis Backplane for Scaling out
+# Set up Redis Backplane for Scaling out
 Running multiple instances of your application, all accessing the same distributed cache, can be challenging: the instances should find out when the data was changed and the local cache data becomes irrelevant.
 One way to solve this problem is by connecting all application instances to a service that sends messages whenever cache data becomes invalid.
 Redis, an in-memory key-value storage, supports a messaging system with the publish/subscribe (Pub/Sub) model as follows:

 ![Multi-level caching](media/02-multi-level-caching.png){: width="450"}